yuzzfeng/D2G2/WP2 Thematic Enrichment/linkage_demo/README.md

 polyhedral surfaces as geometry datatypes.

 #### Explore results
+Open [localhost:3030](http://localhost:3030/).
+When prompted for username and password
+provide:
+- username: admin
+- password: admin
-Open [localhost:3030](http://localhost:3030/) and manually copy and execute sample queries from [citygml2.0.portal.toml](vkg/citygml2.0.portal.toml).
-The Jena UI does not currently support predefined queries.
+Manually copy and execute sample queries such as those from [citygml2.0.portal.toml](vkg/citygml2.0.portal.toml).
+The Jena UI of version 4.8.0 does not currently support predefined queries.